MORTGAGE KNOWLEDGE CENTER

 3. The interest rate from a home equity loan is likely a better choice than pulling from your retirement savings or other loan types.

 4. A home equity loan offers a fixed rate for the life of the loan.
-You take the loan funds as a lump sum.
-Then you pay the same amount each month until the loan is paid off.
+You take the loan funds as a lump sum, then you pay the same amount each month until the loan is paid off.

 Some of the cons of using home equity for college costs:

-2. You will need to pay off all loans on the home prior or during the sale of the house.
+2. You will need to pay off all loans on the home prior to or during the sale of the house.

 3. There are some closing fees involved, but they are usually less than refinancing.